awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

 Required: No

  ** [TranscriptionJobName](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-TranscriptionJobName"></a>
 The name of the job\.
-Note that you can't use the strings "\." or "\.\." by themselves as the job name\.
+You can't use the strings "`.`" or "`..`" by themselves as the job name\.
 The name must also be unique within an AWS account\.
-If you try to create a transcription job with the same name as a previous transcription job you will receive a `ConflictException` error\.
+If you try to create a transcription job with the same name as a previous transcription job, you get a `ConflictException` error\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`